 You may check the Save import steps box (optional).
 And finally, click Close.

 Note: The Import Objects feature will help you import all the file objects like Tables, Queries, Forms, Reports, Macros and Modules from a corrupt Access database to a new database file.

-Sometimes both these solutions may fail to repair Access database files.
-In such situation, you can try Access Database Recovery Software to repair Access database files and to recover all the crucial database objects from them.
-It can repair ACCDB and MDB files created by all popular versions of MS Access program.
-It’s highly proficient to fix any level of corruption from corrupt Access database files.
+In a case of severe corruption, the manual tricks may not fail or not work.
+In such a situation, you can try Access Database Recovery software to repair Access database file and to restore Access database objects from it.
+It can repair ACCDB and MDB files created by all popular versions of Microsoft Access program.
+It’s highly proficient to fix any level of Access database corruption.
 It can easily fix the issues of header corruption or misaligned header situation.
 It recovers each and every file objects including BLOB, OLE and MEMO data from corrupt Access database files and restores them into a new database file.